Greg

 My recollection was that Mr. Sissons was sitting where he couldn't be seen from outside.

 Then in to town to buy some cheruts, and went to see Peter and Wendy, whom we picked up, then also Pauline, and off to Bau - this being decided on the way.
 Went swimming at Bau, at first in our underwear, and then took this off - Corinne being more than a little too forward for Pauline's liking.
 Then into town, where we had some laksa, and then back to Kuching, while Wendy and Corinne tried to castrate Pete in the back, and Corinne got carsick as a result, and brought all her laksa up - just the other side of the airport.
-Took everybody to Corinne's house, then back home with Pauline, but she was still sore (thor?) from yesterday, and so all we did was have a shower together.
+Took everybody to Corinne's house, then back home with Pauline.
 Dad came back in the middle of this, a little peeved that I still had not waxed the car, and so Pauline and I set to and did it, and then to the film, “The remarkable Mr. Pennypacker”, which, apart from the faded colour (i.e. mainly magenta) was quite good, although I was alone in this opinion.
 Then had hoped to bring Pauline home to (genuinely!) develop some film, but her mother thought she should have an early night - Corinne rather annoyed me by telling me that Lindsay had something important to tell me, but would not say what.

 And I didn't find out for two more days.